tonybaloney/llm-github-models/README.md

 ## Usage

 To set the API key, use the `llm keys set github` command or use the `GITHUB_MODELS_KEY` environment variable.
+If neither are present, `GITHUB_TOKEN` will be used.
+This environment variable is set in both GitHub Actions and the GitHub CLI.

 To get an API key, create a personal access token (PAT) inside [GitHub Settings](https://github.com/settings/tokens).